Saint George and the Dragon (Raphael): Provenance

 By 1627 the painting belonged to William Herbert, 3rd Earl of Pembroke (1580–1630), and was at Wilton House in Wiltshire.
 Either the 3rd or 4th earl presented it to King Charles I of England.
 After the English Civil War it was sold in one of the sales of the Royal Collection at Somerset House in London on 19 December 1651.
 Soon after it was in France.
-The painting was later a highlight of the Pierre Crozat collection which was acquired through Diderot's mediation by Catherine II of Russia in 1772.
+The painting was later a highlight of the Pierre Crozat collection which was acquired through Diderot's mediation by Catherine the Great of Russia in 1772.
 For a century and a half, the panel hung in the Imperial Hermitage Museum.
 It was one of the most popular paintings in the entire collection of the Tsars.
 In March 1931 it was part of the Soviet sale of Hermitage paintings, and bought by Andrew Mellon, as part of his founding donation to the National Gallery of Art in Washington D.C.
 This and other foundational artworks, including paintings by Jan van Eyck, Sandro Botticelli, and Titian, helped place the National Gallery among the most significant collections of Renaissance art.